Balmossie railway station: History

 The station was originally opened on 18 June 1962 as Balmossie Halt by British Rail Scottish Region and renamed as Balmossie on 16 May 1983.

 Facilities

 Facilities are very basic, comprising a bench on platform 2, and a shelter on platform 1.
 There is step-free access to both platforms, including via a ramped footbridge.
-There are no help points, which could be considered negligent for accessibility standards.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.